Beddgelert Forest, near Porthmadog

 Peaceful forest in the heart of Snowdonia National...

 Picnic site with walking trail around two beautiful lakes

-The car park, all trails and picnic area at Llyn Geirionydd are open from 6 July.
+The car park, trail and picnic area at Llyn Geirionydd are open.

 We’ll keep this page up to date with the latest information so please check back regularly.

 Visiting our sites safely